 With communications and when speaking to your employees, peers etc. it can be the same.

-For example, if you are trying to increase the understanding of an employee’s incentive program, as we did with graphic design – ask yourself:
+For example, if you are trying to increase the understanding of an employee’s incentive program, ask yourself:

 - “What do I want my audience to understand IMMEDIATELY?”